elmcraft/elmcraft.org/README.md

 (Note: these are conceptually [`BackendTask`](https://package.elm-lang.org/packages/dillonkearns/elm-pages/latest/BackendTask) in elm-pages-v3, but we've not renamed them here yet)

 - `src/DataSource` contains elm-pages data sources
-- `src/DataStatic` contains hardcoded data in Elm format
+- `src/DataStatic` contains static data as Elm values

-Generally err towards static data and if it becomes high churn then we can move it to Notion or elsewhere
+Generally err towards static data and if it becomes high churn then we can move elsewhere

 ## Static files